knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 - The boundaries between these stages aren't always clear-cut.
 - Different models might develop these capabilities in slightly different orders.

+- Multimodal and cross-modal reasoning require different prompts and interactions than earlier stages.
+  - Example: Image prompts: ask the model to assign a high-school grade to an image—surprisingly, that works well.
+  - A larger framework and research opportunities are described in [The Metacognitive Demands and Opportunities of Generative AI](https://arxiv.org/abs/2312.10893)

 The evolution is more like a continuous spectrum rather than discrete steps, with each new capability building upon and enhancing previous ones.

 ## References